Offices in Winston-Salem, Charlotte, High Point & Greensboro

 Because you may well get a lighter sentence.
 When information about aggravating factors exist in the court record, it’s still something of an abstraction.
 It’s there, but it’s in the form of typed or scrawled words on some law enforcement report, one of thousands of such reports the court sees every week.
 Should these factors come out in trial, they’ll come alive as an officer testifies in detail about the damage to the parked car you hit, or the extent of the injuries of your passenger.
 At this point, these aggravating factors are no longer abstract; the officer is painting the picture of what the scene looked like.
 The judge is getting a more vivid view of the events on that night and may very well respond with a stiffer sentence.
 Instead of giving you 7 days in jail, he could give you 14 or 20.

-Under state law, if you have prior DWI convictions within seven years, the judge has no choice but to sentence you to jail for a minimum of at least 7 days, and possibly a minimum of 14 days.
-It's mandatory.
-If you have a prior DWI and the case is not winnable, you may be better off pleading guilty and hoping they won't realize you have a prior when they're sentencing you.
+Under state law, if you have a prior DWI conviction within seven years, the judge has no choice but to sentence you to jail for a minimum of at least 7 days.
+It’s mandatory.
+If you have a prior DWI and the case is not winnable, you may be better off pleading guilty and hoping they won’t realize you have a prior when they’re sentencing you.
 If your prior is in North Carolina, this is probably a futile hope.
-If it's on your DMV record, it's rarely missed by the state.
+If it’s on your DMV record, it’s rarely missed by the state.
 (This is not to say it never happens.
-Once in a blue moon, an in-state prior DWI is overlooked because of an error in the DMV's computers.)
+Once in a blue moon, an in-state prior DWI is overlooked because of an error in the DMV’s computers.)

 If your prior DWI was in another state, however, the chances of the state overlooking it are better.
 First of all, it may be listed in your court record under the technical name of the charge used in that state.
 For example, in Ohio, DWI (driving while impaired) is known as DUI (driving under the influence).

 Your first charge would come to court.
-Let's assume the worst case scenario: you're found guilty.
-The judge decides to issue a standard first offense sentence, say, 24 hours community service and limited driving privileges for a year.
-Then your second DWI hits the court, and you're found guilty again.
+Let’s assume the worst case scenario: you’re found guilty.
+The judge decides to issue a standard first offense sentence, say, 24 hours community service, fines/costs and alcohol classes.
+Then your second DWI hits the court, and you’re found guilty again.
 This time, you get the book thrown at you, because you have a prior DWI conviction within 3 years.
-Suddenly, you're being clobbered with 14 days in jail, a $2,000 fine and your license gets revoked for four years.
+Suddenly, you’re being clobbered with at least 7 days in jail, up to a $2,000 fine and your license gets revoked for four years.

-True, you'll be saddled with a DWI on your record.
-But by getting, for example, a 81 mph in a 55 mph zone charge dropped, you become eligible for limited driving privileges.
+True, you’ll be saddled with a DWI on your record.
+But by getting, for example, a 81 mph in a 55 mph zone charge dropped, you may become eligible for limited driving privileges.
 On the other hand, going to trial may present a slim chance of keeping the DWI off your record, but a conviction on both charges may result in no driving privileges.
-It's a tough decision that you really can't make until you consult with an experienced Charlotte DWI attorney.
+It’s a tough decision that you really can’t make until you consult with an experienced DWI attorney.
 It is always in your interest to consult with an experienced DUI attorney.
-None of the above should be mistaken for legal advice, nor does it establish a client-attorney relationship.

 To learn more about your legal options, please give us a call without delay.